borispinsky/Clone-database-with-schema-only-/README.md

 It’s could be done with four simple steps in powershell, but first Download the latest version of SqlPackage.exe: https://docs.microsoft.com/en-us/sql/tools/sqlpackage?view=sql-server-ver15

-1. Create Empty database.
+1. Create an empty database.
 2. Create dacpac from you source database with Extract action.
 3. Create TSQL script with Script action.
-4. Run the script against empty database.
+4. Run the script against your empty database.

 *** Disclaimer: this solution won’t work if you source database has orphaned users.